 Hand soldering printed circuit boards takes tremendous skill, patience, and expertise.
 As we discussed in a previous blog post, our team at Falconer Electronics has over 100 years of soldering printed circuit board experience.
 Below includes a list of Soldering Safety Tips that helps keep our staff safe.

-- First, if the soldering iron happens to slip out of your hand, PLEASE DO NOT GRAB IT!
-The soldering iron is extremely HOT.
-Let it fall, keep your cool and pick it up by the handle.
+- For starters, if the soldering iron happens to slip out of your hand, PLEASE DO NOT GRAB IT!
+The soldering iron is extremely HOT!
+Let it fall!
+Keep your cool and pick it up by the handle.
 Wearing gloves or having a dry cloth nearby will come in handy (yes, the pun was intended).

 - Solder runs.
-It can seep through a hole in a printed circuit board.
+Also, it can seep through a hole in a printed circuit board.
+Furthermore, it will burn you!
 Ouch!
 After doing that a time or two, you will wisely consider wearing gloves.
 Using tweezers to hold the wire works great as well.

-- Safety Glasses, Safety Glasses, Safety Glasses.
+- Safety Glasses!
+Wear Safety Glasses!
+Safety Glasses!
 By the way, did we mention Safety Glasses?
 Safety Glasses probably serve as the most important tool and resource that you will use when soldering.

 - Keep the cleaning sponge wet.

-- Wash hands thoroughly when finished soldering.
-Especially if you are grabbing a meal afterward.
+- Also, wash hands thoroughly when finished soldering.
+Especially, if you are grabbing a meal afterward.
 Lingering solder on your fingers typically does not add value to the tastiness of a meal.

-- Keep the work station clean and free of clutter.
-Cords from the soldering iron can easily become entangled with other objects on your workstation.
+- Furthermore, keep the work station clean and free of clutter.
+Therefore, cords from the soldering iron will not easily become entangled with other objects on your workstation.
 The soldering iron can quickly fall.
 As we mentioned, NEVER grab a falling soldering iron.
 An even worse result would be finding the soldering iron in your lap.

 - Finally, avoid dirt or particles when soldering.